sarcasticsapien/home-assistant.github.io/source/_components/light.mqtt.markdown

  - /components/light.mqtt_template/
 ---

-The `mqtt` light platform with lets you control your MQTT enabled lights through one of the supported message schemas.
+The `mqtt` light platform which lets you control your MQTT enabled lights through one of the supported message schemas.

 ## {% linkable_title Comparison of light MQTT schemas %}